UFC 5 FEATURE DESIGN

 Work with UXR to set up a data based ideation process

-Sometimes assumptions are needed to be made.
+Sometimes assumptions need to be made.

 The keys to success are